Revolutionizing B2B Monetization

-One of the first steps you should take in delivering on “customer success” is aligning your packaging, pricing, and delivery of products and services around customer segments.
+To really focus on “customer success”, you should align your packaging, pricing, and delivery of products and services around customer segments.
 Yet, many companies continue to align packaging around product or service categories because of no source system of record for a standardized service catalog.

 Partly, this is due to gaps between products and services that reside in multiple systems and spreadsheets, which impede the ability to build a customer-segment-focused catalog.